Mackenzie-Frey/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

   * return value
   * best use-cases

-As we walk through some of the more common enumerables, we will be making flashcards for each - you will be able to use these flashcards as study tools to better cement each enumerable in your mind.
+As we walk through some of the more common enumerables, we will be making two flashcards for each - you will be able to use these flashcards as study tools to better cement each enumerable in your mind.

 Let's start our flashcards with \#each.

-The face of your index card should have the method name, \#each.
+For the first flashcard, the face of your index card should have the method name, \#each.
 On the reverse side of the card, write the following information:
   * syntax:
     ```ruby
     collection.each do |element|